SPlanzer/portfolio_website/content/articles/LiDAR-CHM/index.en.md

 Of use in this case are the below parameters:

-* resolution: Length of raster cell edges in X/Y units.
+* Resolution: Length of raster cell edges in X/Y units.
 * Radius: The value where each point that falls within a given radius of each raster cell center contributes to the raster cells value.

 #### DTM PDAL Pipelne